nellatuulikki/semantic_tree_generator_tira/documentation/Implementation.md

    -  contains and information of a node and has all features related to adding children to a node.
 It also stores logic for all propositonal logic rules.
 - PropositionalParser
    - responsible for transforming propositional clauses to other datatypes, validation of proposition clause and splitting the propositional clause by its main connective.

+## UI

+The software is deployed in Heroku.
+User can type letters and paranthesis but connectivis can be added by the buttons.
+User can return to the front page and give a new proposition.

+## Possible improvements

+- Propositions that don't branch are decomposed first -> would reduce branching
+- Checking if there is a negation of propositional clause already in the branch instead checking this after all nodes are added into the tree and done only for literals.

+## Sources
+Johdatus Logiikkaan 1 by Åsa Hirvonen